DFKI-NLP/diamat/README.md

 ## Info
 A DiaMaT demo is hosted [here](http://diamat.dfki.de).

-The tool deploys the [iNNvestigate](https://github.com/albermax/innvestigate) toolbox.
+DiaMaT deploys the [iNNvestigate](https://github.com/albermax/innvestigate) toolbox.

 To facilitate the replication of experiments, if this repo is cloned, 500 MB of data will be directly downloaded from the GitHub LFS server.